a mother and daughter reading a book on the floor

-20 Christmas Traditions to Start with your Family
+20 Christmas Traditions to Start with Family

 1. Elf on the shelf – love or hate him, he’s a big success with the little ones.
-Each morning kids will wake up to find what Santa’s naughty elf has been up to.
+Each morning, kids will wake up to find what Santa’s naughty elf has been up to.
 It’s not a tradition to get into lightly.

-4. Light Walk – in recent years, a new trend has emerged where neighbours get together and use outside decorations to entertain the younger ones.
-Some areas, ask for charity donations but it’s not compulsory and often you can just walk around the streets marvelling at all the lights.
+4. Light WalkIn recent years, a new trend has emerged where neighbours get together and use outside decorations to entertain the younger ones.
+Some areas ask for charity donations, but it’s not compulsory, and often, you can walk around the streets marvelling at all the lights.

 6. Attend a Christmas production or pantomime – it wouldn’t feel like Christmas without shouting ‘he’s behind you’ at a man dressed up as a panto dame.
 It really is a family occasion and well worth looking into school productions or local societies to see what they are offering.